-Requirement R.2.1.17 - Offering similar functionalities for live preview as for VR storyboard in preproduction.
+Requirement R.2.1.21 - The content creator shall be able to use similar functionalities for live preview as for the VR storyboard tooling in preproduction.

-Requirement R.2.1.18 - Intuitive dashboard indicating status of used cameras in shooting E.g. battery level, memory cards, settings camera and remote control of cameras.
+Requirement R.2.1.22 - The content creator shall be able to use an intuitive dashboard indicating the status of the used cameras in shooting

+E.g. battery level, memory cards, settings camera and remote control of cameras.

-Requirement R.2.1.19 - Camera equipment requirements including high mobility, weight, robustness, rainproof, mud-proof, stability.
+Requirement R.2.1.23 - The content creator shall be able to use specific 360 video camera equipment with requirements including high mobility, weight, robustness, rainproof, mudproof, stability.